Vrindavan: Prem Mahavidyalaya

 In 1909, Raja Mahendra Pratap Singh established India’s first polytechnic college, Prem Mahavidyalaya in Vrindavan, with the dual vision of promoting education and nurturing nationalist thought.
 During the inauguration of Prem Mahavidyalaya, Madan Mohan Malviya was also present.
 Over time, it evolved into an intellectual centre for revolutionary ideas and a meeting place for freedom fighters and Congress leaders.

 Prominent figures such as Subhas Chandra Bose, Rabindranath Tagore, Sarojini Naidu, C.F.
 Andrews, and Jawaharlal Nehru visited the college, leaving their remarks in its visitor book.
 Mahatma Gandhi spent a day there on 19 April 1915, recording his admiration for Singh’s dedication to the national cause.
 In 1914, Mahendra Pratap Singh left Prem Mahavidyalaya to seek international backing for India’s independence.

+Vrindavan Research Institute

+The Vrindavan Research Institute (VRI) was founded in 1968 by Ram Das Gupta.
+The institute's primary tasks are the research and professional preservation of original documents—predominantly Manuscripts—dating back several centuries.
+The analysis of these materials is intended to facilitate the study of various aspects of Indology.
+The expansive institute complex features an auditorium, an open-air stage, and a museum dedicated to preserving artifacts of Indian Folk art and folklore, as well as the cultural heritage of the Braj region.
+The institute was authorized to supervise doctoral studies in Sanskrit and Hindi and was recognized by the Museum Association of India as a museum for manuscripts and archival materials.

 Geography

-Situated on the west bank of the Yamuna River, about 15 kilometres north of Mathura and 125 km from Delhi, Vrindavan has an average elevation of 170 metres (557 feet).
+Situated on the west bank of the Yamuna River, about 15 kilometres north of Mathura, 90 km from Agra and 125 km from Delhi.
+Vrindavan has an average elevation of 170 metres (557 feet).
 The Yamuna river flows through the city.

 Climate

-The climate is hot semi arid (BSh), bordering a humid subtropical climate (Cwa).
+The climate is hot semi-arid (BSh), bordering a humid subtropical climate (Cwa).